-World Cities is a project of the European Union managed by the Directorate General for Regional and Urban Policy (DG REGIO) of the European Commission.
+World Cities was a project of the European Union managed by the Directorate-General for Regional and Urban Policy (DG REGIO) of the European Commission.
 The project was implemented from 2015 – 2018 and originated in a Preparatory Action of the European Parliament to promote the exchange of experience and best practice between the European Union and non-EU countries on the theme of territorial development with particular reference to urban development, urban-rural partnership and urban cross-border cooperation.
 The project results were mainstreamed into the International Urban Cooperation (IUC) programme of the European Union.

-During 2015-2016, the World Cities Project is implementing several working meetings and study visits in China, India, Japan, Canada and Europe.
-World Cities ultimate goal is to strengthen market opportunities and job creation while pursuing the sustainable economic development of the cities involved, thus fostering win-win cooperation.
+Actions were designed to increase so-called ‘triple-helix cooperation’ between governments, research and business.
+World Cities ultimate goal was to strengthen market opportunities and job creation while pursuing the sustainable economic development of the cities involved, thus fostering win-win cooperation.

 This website includes also reports of the activities implemented from 2010-2014 as part of the information sessions on regional policy, which included exchanges with China (2010-2014) and Ukraine (2011).